brunolm/blog-posts/c#/an-overview-of-extension-methods-and-a-handful-set-of-them.md

 ---
-title: An overview of Extension Methods and a handful set of them
+title: "An overview of Extension Methods and a handful set of them"
 tags: [c#, extension-methods]
 ---